vasilsaroka/ClarStructureFinder/README.md

 # ClarStructureFinder
-Mathematica app for analyzing resonance structures of polycyclic aromatic hydrocarbons
+Wolfram Mathematica graphical user interface (GUI) for building planar polycyclic aromatic hydrocarbons and analyzing their resonance valence bond structures with support of import from and export into .XYZ files

 ## Requirements
 The code was developed and tested under